-(e
+(e)

-- (2) The changes made to this section by the act adding this subdivision Chapter 152 of the Statutes of 2014 shall apply to discharges of indebtedness that occur on or after January 1, 2013, and before January 1, 2014, and, notwithstanding any other law, no penalties or interest shall be due with respect to the discharge of qualified principal residence indebtedness during the 2013 taxable year, regardless of whether the taxpayer reports the discharge on his or her income tax return for the 2013 taxable year. - (e) (1) The amendments made by Section 102 of the Tax Increase Prevention Act of 2014 (Public Law 113-295) to Section 108 of the Internal Revenue Code shall apply. - (2) The changes made to this section by the act adding this paragraph shall apply to discharges of indebtedness that occur on or after January 1, 2014, and before January 1, 2015, and, notwithstanding any other law, no penalties or interest shall be due with respect to the discharge of qualified principal residence indebtedness during the 2014 taxable year, regardless of whether the taxpayer reports the discharge on his or her income tax return for the 2014 taxable year.
+- (d) (1) The amendments made by Section 102 of the federal Tax Increase Prevention Act of 2014 (Public Law 113-295) to Section 108 of the Internal Revenue Code, relating to income from discharge of indebtedness, shall apply. - (2) The changes made to this section by the act adding this paragraph shall apply to discharges of indebtedness that occur on or after January 1, 2014, and before January 1, 2015, and, notwithstanding any other law, no penalties or interest shall be due with respect to the discharge of qualified principal residence indebtedness during the 2014 taxable year, regardless of whether the taxpayer reports the discharge on his or her income tax return for the 2014 taxable year.